The Best Ways to Avoid Jet-lag - 2021 Guide

-What is jet lag and how do you avoid it?
+What is jet lag and how do you avoid it in 2021?

 Suffering from jet lag can be bad enough if you are on holiday, but really detrimental to your career if your business trips are continually compromised by flight-induced fatigue.
 To a certain extent, there is an inevitability to jetlag, just as it is inevitable that we will likely feel pretty tired on a Friday evening after a full week of work.
 But as with anything that engages our ability to withstand exhausting situations, there are ways to mitigate or even completely avoid the worst parts of jetlag.